 and showed him all the kingdoms of the world in their magnificence,

 and he said to him, “All these I shall give to you,

 if you will prostrate yourself and worship me.”

 At this, Jesus said to him,

 Then the devil left him and, behold,

 Over the past few weeks, we have been reading Matthew’s account of Jesus’ Sermon on the Mount in which Jesus promulgates a new law.
 Today’s passage, Jesus’ temptation in the desert, is one of four stories that precede the Sermon on the Mount: the genealogy, the birth narratives, the baptism, and the temptation in the desert.
 In all of the stories, the emphasis is on Jesus’ identity as God’s son.
 It is this identity that establishes Jesus’ authority as the new Moses who teaches a new law.

-In today’s reading, Jesus overcomes every temptation to use his authority in any self-serving way.
+In today’s reading, Jesus overcomes temptations from Satan to use his authority in self-serving ways.
 Jesus’ authority will be used to do the will of his Father.

 Obedience to the Father is a characteristic of true sonship.
 The individual temptations related here are not as bizarre as they appear at first glance; they are all based on temptations to which the Israelites had succumbed during their forty years in the desert, suggesting that Jesus is being compared with that ancient community.

 At that time Jesus was led by the Spirit into the desert to be tempted by the devil.